Making the CASE – Argument Mapping for Better Reasoning and Communication

 Context: Content can be modified to include organisational examples or case studies

 Timing: 1 full day (0830 for 0900 start and 16:30 finish) or 2 half days (start times flexible).
+Follow up session 1 half day, conducted virtually.

 Location: At the organisation, at the University of Melbourne, or at other off-site facilities